DevOps-and-Cloud-based-Software/assignment-1/README.md

 $refs must reference a valid location in the document
 ```

-Effectively what is said here is that the "#/components/schemas/Student" is not defined.
+Effectively, what is said here is that the "#/components/schemas/Student" is not defined.
 You can find more about '$refs' here: [https://swagger.io/docs/specification/using-ref/](https://swagger.io/docs/specification/using-ref/)

 ## OpenAPI Exercises